Stories & photography by destination:

 The woman offered us two types of cheese.
 Our guide explained in detail the cheese-making process and the various products obtained from the milk, which was quite impressive.
 I could not remember all the steps and products.
 The dried cheese we sampled was one of the most delicious things I have ever tasted, absolutely fantastic.
 Of course, you cannot get that same flavor in the city or from a factory.
 The surrounding hills, pastures, herbs grazed by the animals, sunshine, and clean air all contribute significantly to the cheese production, not to mention the hard-working nomads.

-The husband appeared briefly, looking tired.
-He said he had to get up at 4:00 a.m. to tend to the animals, mostly goats.
+The husband appeared briefly, looking weary.
+He explained that he had to wake up at 4:00 a.m. to tend to their animals, which were mostly goats.

-Despite the political and economic turmoil of the 1960s and 1970s, many of the 400,000 Qashqai in southwestern Iran remain nomadic herders.
-The 1978-1979 revolution and the establishment of the Islamic Republic of Iran spurred a revival of tribalism and a return to productive pastoralism.
+Despite the political and economic upheaval of the 1960s and 1970s, many of the 400,000 Qashqai in southwestern Iran have maintained their nomadic herding lifestyle.
+The 1978-1979 revolution and the establishment of the Islamic Republic of Iran led to a resurgence of tribal traditions and a return to successful pastoralism.

-The food was delicious - tender meat, fluffy rice, and perfectly cooked vegetables cooked over an open fire.
-I'm not much of a foodie, so I can't recall the names of the dishes, but they were simply amazing.
-We even had what they call "nomad ice cream", which is ice collected from the nearby hills that still had some snow from winter, mixed with a sweet, sorbet-like topping.
+The food was delicious—tender meat, fluffy rice, and vegetables perfectly cooked over an open fire.
+Though I'm not much of a foodie and can't recall the dish names, the flavors were simply amazing.
+For dessert, we enjoyed their "nomad ice cream"—snow collected from nearby hills mixed with a sweet, sorbet-like topping.

 We had a wonderful day with this lovely family.
-I began making plans for longer hikes in the Zagros Mountains.
-The local guide informed us that people usually hike from camp to camp through the mountains for three or four days, spending the night with the nomads to experience their way of life.
+Inspired by the experience, I started planning longer hikes in the Zagros Mountains.
+The local guide told us that travelers often trek from camp to camp through the mountains for three to four days, staying overnight with nomads to fully immerse themselves in this traditional way of life.

 Purchasing RM 4K video footage - Thousand Voyages Video Collection